They may be small and furry, but don’t be fooled by their cute appearance – mulgaras are fierce predators, said to suck the brains out of their prey!

 What’s Bush Heritage doing?

-We’re proud to have Brush-tailed Mulgaras on Birriliburru Indigenous Protected Area, Crest-tailed Mulgaras on Cravens Peak and possibly both species at Ethabuka in Queensland.
+We’re proud to have Brush-tailed Mulgaras in the Birriliburru Indigenous Protected Area, Crest-tailed Mulgaras on Cravens Peak and possibly both species at Ethabuka in Queensland.

 We work with the Traditional Owners of Birriliburru to control cat and fox numbers, and to reinstate traditional fire regimes, including the use of patch-burning, which helps to reduce the risk of wildfires.